scandycuz/flex-project/readme.md

 In the future, an improvements I would like to make to the extension are:

 - [ ] Add the ability for the user to create a list of resources that are conducive to focusing.
+- [ ] Add the ability for the user to partially block sites, which would allow access for a small period of time.